-Students drop courses by telephone or online during CASPER or CASPER Plus.
-The Class Schedule lists deadline dates and procedures.
+Students drop courses online via My Sac State.
+The Student's Registration and Advising Handbook lists deadline dates and procedures.

 Instructors have the authority to administratively remove any student who, during the first two weeks of instruction, fails to attend any two class meetings (for courses that meet two or more times a week) or one class meeting (for courses that meet once a week).